German cross-border workers

 What do I have to do as a Luxembourg insured person if I am declared ill by a doctor in Germany?

-Coverage of healthcare received in the country of residence
+Who is responsible for covering the costs of healthcare received in the country of residence?

 With regard to reimbursement of healthcare, treatment provided in the country of residence can only be reimbursed by the country of residence according to its own rates, tariffs and terms.

-Coverage of healthcare received in a country other than Luxembourg or other than the country of residence
+How are the costs of healthcare received in a country other than Luxembourg or the country of residence covered?

-Necessary/emergency treatment is paid for based on the European Health Insurance Card/EHIC (or if necessary a replacement certificate) issued by the competent country.
+Necessary/emergency treatment in an EU, EEA or Swiss country will be covered on the basis of the European Health Insurance Card, EHIC (or possibly a replacement certificate) issued by the competent country.
+More information is available on our "Holidays abroad" page.

-Planned inpatient treatment is subject to a prior authorisation from the Medical Board of the Social Security (Contrôle médical de la sécurité sociale - CMSS) and can only be reimbursed if approval is granted.
-If S2 authorisation is granted by the competent country, the treatment will be paid for by the country where it is provided according to the rates and tariffs applicable there.
-If the insured person was given a "directive" authorisation from the competent country, the insured person advances the cost and is reimbursed by the competent country according to the rates and tariffs in force there.
+Scheduled inpatient treatment (with overnight stay) in an EU, EEA or Swiss country is only covered if prior approval has been obtained.
+In the event of an S2 authorisation issued by the competent country, the costs will be reimbursed by the country of treatment in accordance with the rates and tariffs applicable there.
+In the event of a directive authorisation from the competent country, the insured will advance the costs and will be reimbursed by the competent country according to the rates and tariffs applicable there.

-Please note that for some ambulatory healthcare, a prior approval by the CNS on the basis of a positive advice by the CMSS is mandatory.
+Please note that certain outpatient treatments require the prior approval of the CNS on the basis of a positive advice of the Social Security Medical Board (CMSS-Contrôle médical de la sécurité sociale).

-Planned outpatient treatment is paid for by the competent country according to the rates and tariffs in force there.
+Scheduled outpatient treatment is reimbursed by the competent country in accordance with the rates and tariffs applicable there.

 Last update